 Some birds and animals like bats, whales and dolphins use their sharp hearing abilities – known as echolocation for movements, foraging, and avoiding prey.
 Noise pollution has negated this since the noise monopolizes all the sounds present.

 As a result, there is increased migration by animals from their natural habitats in search of quieter places where they can feed comfortably.
 Some animal species have slowly become extinct due to this.
 They migrate to other ecosystems that are not suitable for them and end up dying.

 Dolphins and whales are frequent visitors to the shallow waters of large oceans.
-But because of the continuous loud noise caused by drilling machines in the oceans, some of these animals hearing capabilities have been severely impacted with some having permanent hearing impairment.
+But because of the continuous loud noise caused by drilling machines in the oceans, some of these animal’s hearing capabilities have been severely impacted, with some having a permanent hearing impairment.

 Animals use unique voices to know the locations of mates and stay away from danger.
 Birds also use low pitched sounds in order to attract mates.
 Some of the sounds made have been said to be too low, only audible to the animals that can pick up the sound at that wavelength but inaudible to the human ear.

-A noisy environment would prevent this leading to near extinction of various species of birds and animals as it makes it difficult for them to mate and breed.
+A noisy environment would prevent this, leading to the near-extinction of various species of birds and animals as it makes it difficult for them to mate and breed.
 Without breeding, it means no new offspring.